Asymptotics of the determinant of discrete Laplacians on triangulated and quadrangulated surfaces: The key formula for the determinant of the discrete Laplacian

-Let $T$ be the unit square $\{0\leq\re z,\im z\leq1\}$ (in the quadrangulation case), or the equilateral triangle with vertices $0,1,\frac{1}{2}+\frac{\sqrt{3}}{2}i$ (in the triangulation case).
-Assume first that there are no vertices of $\C^{\delta_{0}}$ on $\partial T$.
-Then, subdividing the vertices of $\Od$ into scaled copies of $T$, the fifth term above gives the leading term of the asymptotics (\ref{eq: main}):
+and observe that this quantity only depends on the vertex of $T^{\delta_{0}}$ corresponding to $x$ in the discretization procedure, in particular in the vertex-transitive case this is just a constant.
+Assume first that there are no vertices of $\C^{\delta_{0}}$ on $\partial T^{\delta_{0}}$.
+Then, subdividing the vertices of $\Od$ into scaled copies of $T^{\delta_{0}}$, the fifth term above gives the leading term of the asymptotics (\ref{eq: main}):

-If there are vertices on $\partial T$ but not in its corners, then the contribution of those should be included in the above average with weight $\frac{1}{2}$; this will lead to a miscount for the contribution vertices on $\partial\Omega$ which can be absorbed into the constants $B_{\Neu},B_{\Dir}.$ Similarly, if there are vertices at the corners of $T$, they should be counted with weight $\frac{1}{6}$ or $\frac{1}{4}$, which leads to a miscount for boundary corners and cones which can be absorbed into $D_{p}$.
+If there are vertices of $T^{\delta_{0}}$ on $\partial T$ but not in its corners, then the contribution of those should be included in the definition of $A$ with weights $\frac{1}{2}$.
+This leads to a miscount for the contribution of the vertices on $\partial\Omega$, which we absorb into the $|\pa\Omega^{\delta}|$ term by re-defining the constants $B_{\Neu},B_{\Dir},$ cf. the second term in (\ref{eq: B}) below.
+Similarly, if there are vertices at the corners of $T^{\delta_{0}}$, they should be counted with weight $\frac{1}{6}$ or $\frac{1}{4}$, which leads to a miscount for boundary corners and cones which we absorb into $D_{p}$.